mserouar/Autoencoder/README.md

 # Autoencoder
 Handling missing data with various autoencoders

-Student project in team including Laurie and framed by Francois Husson and Magalie Houée-Bigot.
+Student project in team including Laurie Cantaloube and framed by Francois Husson and Magalie Houée-Bigot.